Skip to content

 - The Google office complex on the corner of San Antonio and Central Expressway was once a shopping mall.
 When it opened in 1966, Mayfield Mall one of the first indoor, air-conditioned, and carpeted suburban malls.
 It later became a campus for Hewlett-Packard Company.

 - Steve Jobs, who founded Apple Computer, attended Monta Loma Elementary School.
-His family lived on Diablo Ave.
+The house his family lived on Diablo Avenue has been remodeled.

 - Thaddeus Park was created when neighbors, tired of waiting for cash-strapped Mountain View to do some landscaping, convinced city staff that they could build their own neighbor-hood park.
 In 1972, 250 neighborhood volunteers spent six weekends putting up fencing, planting trees and shrubs, seeding the lawn and installing sprinklers.
 The City was doubtful about the value of a “pocket park,” but now they are enjoyed throughout Mountain View.